UPDATE 1-Home Credit's Russian bank restores some systems after cyber attack

 (Updates after most systems back online)

-MOSCOW, June 28 The Russian consumer lending arm of Czech group Home Credit said on Wednesday that most of its systems were back online after being hit by a cyber attack.
+MOSCOW, June 28 (Reuters) - The Russian consumer lending arm of Czech group Home Credit said on Wednesday that most of its systems were back online after being hit by a cyber attack.

 The bank was one of several victims caught up in a global cyber attack on Tuesday, which infected computers at Russia's biggest oil company, Ukrainian banks and multinational firms.